Friday79/math_game/README.md

 3. git push  to push all committed code to the remote repository on Github.

+# testing

+I tested the game and it run good

   ## Deployment

   The site was deployed to Github pages as follows: